-6.4.2 Failure in the second examination diet
+6.3.3 Failure in the second examination diet

-If you fail one or more modules at second attempt you may, provided that you have otherwise satisfied the progression requirements be (a) permitted to repeat the module(s) in attendance during the following academic year (subject to timetable constraints) or (b) granted permission by the Associate Dean of Learning & Teaching, School of Life Sciences to make up to two further attempts at the examination(s)/assessment(s) in the following academic year without attending the class(es).
+If you fail one or more modules at second attempt you may, provided that you have otherwise satisfied the progression requirements (see Section to 8.2) be (a) permitted to repeat the module(s) in attendance during the following academic year (subject to timetable constraints) or (b) granted permission by the Associate Dean of Learning & Teaching, School of Life Sciences to make up to two further attempts at the examination(s)/assessment(s) in the following academic year without attending the class(es).
 In the latter case, you are deemed to have duly performed in the year you attended the module, so an 'extended duly performed' status (EDP) is awarded to enable you to defer the examination(s)/assessment(s) to a later year.